Volas171/kaboot-js/README.md

 Disclamer: Lmao ya im kinda required to say that you shouldn't use this for malicious intent so ya, don't.

-Kahoot™, this was made by educational purposes i dont make responsable of how people will use this however i warned above to not use it for malicious stuff.
+Kahoot™, this was made for educational purposes i dont make responsable of how people will use this on your platform however i warned above to not use it for malicious stuff.